atif0075/v3-tag-input/README.md

 # V3TagInput

-This is a simple input field for entering V3 tags.
+This is a simple input field for entering tags in an input.
 It is written in vue 3 and has no dependencies.
 It is totally unstyled and can be used in any project.
 It is highly customizable and can be used in any project.

 ## Installation